Whether you need an extra space for entertaining, or a place to relax and enjoy the outdoor, an octagonal deck is one of the best options you have.

 A deck is your own personal oasis.
 It’s a perfect place for relaxation and a space that allows you to escape from your worldly troubles.
 It can be the best place to host parties, entertain guests, or simply enjoy some sun or the cool breeze.

-This 12 foot octagonal deck is a perfect example and its unique octagonal shape sets it apart from conventional decks.
+This 12-foot octagon deck design is a perfect example and its unique octagonal shape sets it apart from conventional decks.
 It’s owner-built and cost about $1500 Canadian, excluding tax and maintenance.

 Could you use one of these in your backyard?
 Definitely!
 This is one of the best DIY projects to boost your house’ curb appeal.